alifanantomi/marketing-funnel-game/components/guidelines/game-tips.md

 - Think like your audience
 - Look at real-world brands for inspiration (Glossier, Nike, Uniqlo)
 - Describe visuals vividly
-- Tell stories — emotion sticks more than facts
+- Tell stories, emotion sticks more than facts
 - Roleplay if it helps
 - Use quick stats (e.g., “Instagram polls get 3x more engagement”)